JuliaArbTypes/ArbFloats.jl/src/type/README.md

 #=
-   The two mantissa fields in ArbFloat, mantissa1 and mantissa2, are 64bit types
+   The two significand fields in ArbFloat, significand1 and significand2, are 64bit types
       that cover the second part of the arf struct from the Arb C library.
       In the C arf struct, the second part is a discriminated union of two other Arb C library structs, one has 2 mp_limb_t (ulong, UInt64) fields